Just as I was about to close down my Twitter account, I discovered a perfect use for the tool:

 '

-the new world, it's about time I started sharing some observations over the cultural chasm that exists.
+Coming from the old country and spending the last few years adjusting to life in the new world, it's about time I started sharing some observations over the cultural chasm that exists.
 However, it's probably better I leak out my views in digestible chunks to avoid risk of deportation.
 Anyway, let's start with sport:

 Continue reading "Quirky differences between Brits and Yanks Part I... coping with defeat" »